cgoodridge/animal-database-flutter/README.md

 - User authentication(Account creation and login)
 - The ability to save animals into custom collections
-- The ability to search animals by location, scientific name, common name or any other classification type
+- The ability to search animals by location, scientific name, common name or any other classification type(In Progress)
-- Map showing regions for each species
+- Map showing regions for each species(In Progress)
-- Ability to add new animals(if you have the right permissions)
+- Ability to add new animals(if you have the right permissions) (In Progress)

 ## Screenshots